-I have ever been more terrified in my entire life than I was during the first year I took over, but I didn’t want to let everything my father had worked so hard for be ruined by mistakes I made.
-I had to learn how to hire people, fire people, and many other things I hadn’t ever considered much.
+I have never been more terrified in my entire life than I was during the first year I took over, but I didn’t want to let everything my father had worked so hard for be ruined by mistakes I made.
+I had to learn how to hire people, fire people, and many other things I hadn’t ever considered.
 During that first year, my Dad was around but not focused on the business.
 He was drained from all the years of working hard, so I knew it was my turn to put in the work.
 By the end of 2012, I had paid off all of our debts from our chapter 11 bankruptcy, and the business was stable.

 2013: A magical year for Tree Care

-My father was so impressed with all of my hard work that he decided to hand it over to me.
+My father was so impressed with all of the hard work that he decided to hand it over to me.
 I officially became the only shareholder, President, secretary, and treasurer of Tree Care by Robert Miller in early 2013.
 A week later, my husband and I started school for Arboriculture.
 We passed our exams in December of that year.
 My father moved out west to travel and enjoy his retirement, and I got to work on fulfilling some of our big dreams for the company.
 Our customer service became outstanding.
 We also got more involved in our community.
 Employee morale came up, and for the first time since the economic crash, our employees felt they had job security.
 This helped cement my focus: our employees and our customers.

 Millers Tree Care employees are family!